 Female

 Brittany has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “This price includes AKC registration paperwork, deworming, vaccinations, 1 year health guarantee, BAER testing, and food/toys to transition with.
 Deposits are not accepted until puppies are 2 weeks of age.”